Swollen Feet: Symptoms, Causes, Treatment & Prevention

 Treatment and prevention of Swollen Feet

 Treatment of Swollen Feet/Swollen foot will depend on the cause of the swelling.
-One of the first treatment options is to elevate the legs above the level of the heart.
-Anti-inflammatory medicine can also help reduce swelling.

 This information is for guidance only.
 If you are in doubt at all, please consult your nearest health professional.